 Where no filings have been made at all, there is still hope.
 In such cases, if the client had not been contacted by Georgia in respect of the filing deficiency and the client is not under a sales tax audit, then the client can avail themselves of the VDP program.

 Under the VDP, Georgia will often waive penalties except in cases where sales tax was collected but not remitted.
-In such cases the penalty is often limited.
-Georgia will also limit the look back period.
+In such cases, the penalty is often limited.
+Georgia will also limit the lookback period.
 This can be an effective tool if transactions were taxable but no returns have been filed as it can cut exposure.
 In addition, the VDP carries a presumption that no criminality was involved so precluding any possibility of prosecution in the future.
-If the conditions are met, clients should be made aware of the VDP and encouraged to pursue the relief as soon as possible.
+If the conditions are met, clients should be made aware of the VDP and encouraged to pursue relief as soon as possible.

 Clients With Cash Flow Issues

 Most businesses will just deposit all sales money collected, including sales tax into a single bank account.
 The owners will pay bills and expenses out of this same account.
 For a profitable cash positive business, this will not be a problem.
 But for a cash negative business, when the time comes for the sale tax remittance there may not be sufficient resources.
 Every week clients call our offices and while they had good intentions, cash flow fell short and they do not have the money to pay the sales tax.
 The same happens the next month, and then the next.
 And, before they know it they owe tens of thousands of dollars in collected but not remitted sales tax.
 Not only does it carry penalties when Georgia finds out but it can also result in harsh criminal penalties.